sbalev/advent-of-code-rust/comments/2023/day01.md

 }
 ```

 prevents from looping on the digit names if the current letter is not among the six possibilities.
-This dropped the benchmark time from 21 to 17 µs, not a big deal but I think it's a neat hack.
+This dropped the benchmark time of Part 2 from 21 to 17 µs, not a big deal but I think it's a neat hack.